eichelb4rt/Komp-LAB/week_02/README.md

   -l, --logging         Logs the snapshots of the Turing Machine.
   -s, --showtransitions
                         Shows the transition table with the animation or log (logging must be enabled for the latter).
-  --time                Shows runtime of the Turing Machine.
+  -t, --time            Shows runtime of the Turing Machine.
+  -m, --multichars      Enable ability to have multiple chars in one tape cell.
-  -t, --test            Tests the implementation and the Turing Machines that were part of the task.
+  --test                Tests the implementation and the Turing Machines that were part of the task (no other
+                        arguments needed).
 ```

 ### Examples